mikejac/node-red-contrib-google-smarthome/README.md

 **Google HomeGraph Settings**

   `Jwt Key`: Full or relative to the Node-RED config folder path to JWT key file (the one downloaded in the *Add Report State* section).

-  `Report Interval (m)`: Time, in minutes, between report updates are sent to Google.

 **Web Server Settings**